intel/dlafs/README.md

 Deep Learning Accelerator Framework for Stream (renamed from HDDL-S) project
 ----------------------------------------------------------------------------

 The software architecture of Deep-Learning-Accelerator-Framework-for-Stream(DLAFS) reference design extends its scope to whole computer vision media application.
 It is a full pipeline integrating video decoder, computer vision processing (including image pre-processing, deep learning processing includes but is not limited to object detection and classification/recognition, object tracking etc.), post-processing (including image encoder, metadata encapsulation, etc.) and network transmission.
-So in DLAFS, MSDK, OpenCL, OpenCV and network protocols will be involved as well as the entire HDDL-R software stack via OpenVINO.
+So in HDDL-S software stack, MSDK, OpenCL, OpenCV and network protocols will be involved as well as the entire HDDL-R software stack via OpenVINO.

-DLAFS software architecture is based on GStreamer, which encapsulates all vision components so that can reach the good flexibility to build diversified vision applications.
+HDDL-S software architecture is based on GStreamer, which encapsulates all vision components so that can reach the good flexibility to build diversified vision applications.
 It is easy to build up kinds of vision application once the basic filters are implement.
-DLAFS can support multiple media channels, so a DLAFS module is made up by multiple hddl channels, and each channel can setup a GStreamer pipeline.
-One webserver is created in a DLAFS module to manage its all hddl channels, and provides vision processing service for multiple controller clients in host, and send vision processing result to receiver client.
+HDDL-S can support multiple media channels, so a HDDL-S module is made up by multiple hddl channels, and each channel can setup a GStreamer pipeline.
+One webserver is created in a HDDL-S module to manage its all hddl channels, and provides vision processing service for multiple controller clients in host, and send vision processing result to receiver client.

-DLAFS SW contains 2 parts:
+HDDL-S SW contains 2 parts:

 	1).
-DLAFS pipeline stack
+HDDL-S pipeline stack
 	It is based on OpenVINO R5 and running in gstreamer framework to cover all CV/DL tasks.

 	2).
-DLAFS server/client
+HDDL-S server/client
-	It provides NodeJS interface for user to remote create and manage multiple DLAFS pipelines and also get the processing result.
+	It provides NodeJS interface for user to remote create and manage multiple HDDL-S pipelines and also get the processing result.

 Hardware requirement: